tdda/tdda/doc/source/gentest.md

   output, which goes to `stdout` (file descriptor `1`) and `stderr` (file descriptor `2`), which is normally reserved for errors and warnings.
-  If you don't want Gentest to check `stdout`, say `n`.
+  If you don’t want Gentest to check `stdout`, say `n`.
 * `Check stderr?: [y]:`<br>
-  Again, if you don't want the standard error stream to be checked, say no to this question.
+  Again, if you don’t want the standard error stream to be checked, say no to this question.
 * `Exit code should be zero?: [y]:`<br>
   All programs on Unix and Linux return an exit status, which is